KholdStare/kholdstare.github.com/_posts/2020-05-26-faster-integer-parsing.markdown

 ### The problem

-Let's say, theoretically, you have some text-based protocol, or file that contains nanosecond timestamps.
+Let's say, theoretically, you have some text-based protocol, or file that contains microsecond timestamps.
 You need to parse these timestamps as quickly as possible.
 Maybe it's json, maybe it's a csv file, maybe something else bespoke.
 It's 16 characters long, and this could also apply to credit card numbers.